TFAM

 Guilds and arts organizations charge a membership fee, but many of them offer online resources that can be very useful at this time.
 Check out the:

-• Modern Quilt Guild (MQG) - modernquiltguild.com,
+• Modern Quilt Guild (MQG) - modernquiltguild.com, membership to Winnipeg Modern Quilt Guild gets you access to the main MQG resources.

 • Studio Art Quilt Association (SAQA) - saqa.com